Lohann Doucet: Career

-Doucet is a youth product of Elan Sorinières and LLOSC before joining the youth academy of Nantes in 2012.
+Doucet is a youth product of Elan Sorinières Football and Landreau Loroux OSC before joining the youth academy of Nantes in 2012.
 He signed his first professional contract with Nantes on 8 December 2021.
 He made his professional debut with Nantes in a 1–1 Ligue 1 tie with Brest on 10 April 2022, coming on as a late sub in the 92nd minute.

+On 3 August 2023, Doucet joined Paris FC in Ligue 2 on a season-long loan.

 Personal life

 Born in France, Doucet is of Burkinabé descent.